keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/observability/_index.md

    - Follow the instructions in
      [Annotate workload](../../implementing/integrate/#basic-annotations)
-     to integrate the Lifecycle Toolkit into your Kubernetes cluster by applying basic annotations to your `Deployment` resource.
+     to integrate the Lifecycle Toolkit into your Kubernetes cluster by applying basic annotations
+     to your workload and pod` resources.
    - Follow the instructions in
      [Define a Keptn application](../../implementing/integrate/#define-a-keptn-application)
      to create a Keptn application that aggragates